MyArtGallery

 About Maalinup Aboriginal Gallery

-Maalinup Aboriginal Gallery is a distinctive cultural destination nestled in Caversham, Western Australia, just 35 minutes from Perth's CBD.
-Situated on Mandoon Estate in the picturesque Swan Valley, the gallery serves as an authentic Aboriginal-owned and operated enterprise that bridges art, food, and cultural education in one welcoming space.
-The name itself carries cultural significance—'Maali' is the Wardandi word for the black swan, and 'up' means 'place of', making Maalinup literally the 'place of the black swan'.
-Founded in 1998 by Dale Tilbrook, a Wardandi Bibbulmun woman from the Margaret River and Busselton area, the gallery has become an essential stop for visitors seeking genuine connections with Aboriginal culture and art in Western Australia.
+Maalinup Aboriginal Gallery is located in Caversham, WA 6055, about 35 minutes from Perth.
+It sits on Mandoon Estate in the Swan Valley and operates as an Aboriginal-owned business offering art, food, and cultural education.
+The name comes from the Wardandi language: 'Maali' refers to the black swan, and 'up' means 'place of'.
+Dale Tilbrook, a Wardandi Bibbulmun woman, opened the gallery in 1998 and it's become a major drawcard for visitors wanting genuine engagement with Aboriginal culture and art in Western Australia.

 Contemporary Aboriginal and Torres Strait Islander art with local connections